BetterAndroid/BetterAndroid/docs-source/src/en/library/system-extension.md

 ::: warning

-In Android 14 or higher, a runtime-registered broadcast receiver must specify an exported behavior to receive broadcasts from another apps, if the current targets Android version 14 and above, you must ensure that the `exported` parameter is `true` to receive broadcasts from another apps, otherwise an exception will be thrown directly.
+In Android 14 or higher, a runtime-registered broadcast receiver must specify an exported behavior to receive broadcasts from other apps.
+If the current target Android version is 14 and above, you must ensure that the `exported` parameter is `true` to receive broadcasts from other apps, otherwise an exception will be thrown directly.

 Please refer to [Runtime-registered broadcasts receivers must specify export behavior](https://developer.android.com/about/versions/14/behavior-changes-14#runtime-receivers-exported).